Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.1.b.** Draw the generic system architecture with appropriate units for your system.
 Label the input(s) and output(s) to the system.

-**Q.1.c.** Revisit [Acoustic reporter genes for noninvasive imaging of microorganisms in mammalian hosts](https://www.nature.com/articles/nature25021)paper.
+**Q.1.c.** Revisit [Acoustic reporter genes for noninvasive imaging of microorganisms in mammalian hosts](https://www.nature.com/articles/nature25021) paper.
 Draw a generic system architecture that describes the cells with an acoustic reporter.

 Note: If you want to learn more  about abstraction, sensors, and actuators in living matter check out **BIOE 44: Fundamentals for Engineering Biology Lab**